-Helmed by Wi-Moto Nyoka, Dusky Projects produces genre projects, events, workshops, and experiences in audio, immersive theater, and mixed media for adult and young adult audiences.
+Helmed by Wi-Moto Nyoka, Dusky Projects produces genre projects, events, and workshops in audio, immersive theater, and film for adult and young adult audiences.
 The work focuses on inclusive storytelling and equity through the production and celebration of BIPOC artists.

 Audio Works